gmonika-blip/my-aws-restart-journey/Labs/Security/Working with AWS CloudTrail/CloudTrail.md

 Saved the change.

-Nice work!
-You have kicked the hacker out of this instance and remove the login account that they used.
-You also updated the SSH settings so that only users who have the correct key pair and the same source IP address as you can connect to it.
+I managed to kick the hacker out of this instance and removed the login account that they used.
+I also updated the SSH settings so that only users who have the correct key pair and the same source IP address as I can connect to it.